crisu83/yii-extension/README.md

 yii-extension
 =============

-Tools for building extensions for the Yii PHP framework.
+A convenient way to start building your own extensions for the Yii PHP framework.
+This project was created to minimize boilerplate code when creating extensions for Yii.

 ## Usage

+The extension behavior provides basic functionality often required by extensions so that you don't need to write it yourself.

 ### Attaching the behavior